1995 Miller Genuine Draft 400 (Michigan): Qualifying

 Qualifying was split into two rounds.
 The first round was held on Friday, June 16, at 3:30 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 20 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, June 17, at 11:00 AM EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 21-38 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points.

-Jeff Gordon, driving for Hendrick Motorsports, would win the pole, setting a time of 38.583 and an average speed of 186.611 mph.
+Jeff Gordon, driving for Hendrick Motorsports, won the pole, setting a time of 38.583 and an average speed of 186.611 mph.

 Two drivers would fail to qualify.